 (c) if the case cannot be settled, to list the case for trial.

-18. General duties and powers of the clerk at a pre-trial conference
+18. General duties and powers of clerk at pre-trial conference

 (1) The clerk at a pre-trial conference must —

-(a) explain to an unrepresented party the practice and procedure of the Court and direct the party to any information that may assist the party made available by the Commission or the department principally assisting the Minister in the administration of the Act;
+(a) explain to an unrepresented party the practice and procedure of the court and direct the party to any information that may assist the party made available by the court or the department principally assisting the Minister in the administration of the Act;

 (b) assist the parties in any attempt to settle the case; and

-(c) specify a time (being the soonest practicable time) within which any counterclaim or third party claim may be made.
+(c) specify a time (being the soonest practicable time) within which any counterclaim may be made.

 (2) The clerk at a pre-trial conference may order the parties to lodge and serve on each other —

-(a) outlines of the parties’ respective cases in the approved form and, if the clerk thinks it necessary, further and better particulars of those outlines;
+(a) outlines of the parties’ respective cases in the court-approved form and, if the clerk thinks it necessary, further and better particulars of those outlines;

 (b) copies of the statements of any witnesses who the parties intend to call at trial; or